drupol/master-thesis/src/thesis/1-introduction.typ

 reproducibility is not merely a technical objective; it is a fundamental criterion for building and maintaining digital trust.

-One of the driving factors behind this research is the inherent complexity present in modern software environments.
-Today's software systems are built on intricate layers of dependencies, including various libraries, frameworks, and operating systems.
+One of the driving factors behind this research is the complexity of modern software environments.
+Today's software systems rely on layers of dependencies, including libraries, frameworks, and operating systems.
 This complexity poses significant challenges in ensuring consistent behaviour of software products across different environments.
 Moreover, the escalating frequency of security breaches and malicious attacks on software supply chains underscores the critical role of reproducibility.
 It serves as a vital mechanism for verifying the integrity of software, assuring that it has not been compromised, and maintaining the transparency of the build process.

 Furthermore, the academic and scientific rigors of #gls("CS") demand a steadfast commitment to reproducibility.
 In a field where building upon previous work is